vaginessa/dns-wiki/Android-kernel-traffic.md

-:warning: This article is in a early beta stage and could contain false information until all is done.
-This article is based on the Android 4.0 OS (Kernel 3.4), this means newer Kernel or/and network changes could be differ a little bit.
+:warning: This article is in a early beta stage and could contain _false information_ until all is done.
+This article is based on the Stock Android 4.0 OS (Kernel 3.4), this means newer Kernel or/and network changes could be differ a little bit.

 :warning: On Windows I highly recommend to use Burp/HTTP Scoop/Fiddler instead of Whireshark for several reasons, one of them is that it's low-level and overpowered for quickly looking through HTTP traces [but you're the boss].